Margaret Hamilton (software engineer): MIT Instrumentation Laboratory and the Apollo Guidance Computer

-Her areas of expertise include systems design and software development, enterprise and process modeling, development paradigm, formal systems modeling languages, system-oriented objects for systems modeling and development, automated life-cycle environments, methods for maximizing software reliability and reuse, domain analysis, correctness by built-in language properties, open-architecture techniques for robust systems, full life-cycle automation, quality assurance, seamless integration, error detection and recovery techniques, human-machine interface systems, operating systems, end-to-end testing techniques, and life-cycle management techniques.
-These techniques are intended to make code more reliable because they help programmers identify and fix errors sooner in the development process.

 Apollo 11 landing

 In one of the critical moments of the Apollo 11 mission, the Apollo Guidance Computer, together with the on-board flight software, averted an abort of the landing on the Moon.
 Three minutes before the lunar lander reached the Moon's surface, several computer alarms were triggered.
 According to software engineer Robert Wills, Buzz Aldrin entered the codes to request that the computer display altitude and other data on the computer's screen.
 The system was designed to support seven simultaneous programs running, but Aldrin's request was the eighth.
 This action was something he requested many times while working in the simulator.
 The result was a series of unexpected error codes during the live descent.
 The on-board flight software captured these alarms with the "never supposed to happen displays" interrupting the astronauts with priority alarm displays.

 Hamilton had prepared for just this situation years before:

 There was one other failsafe that Hamilton likes to remember.
-Her "priority display" innovation had created a knock-on risk that astronaut and computer would slip out of synch just when it mattered most.
+Her "priority display" innovation had created a knock-on risk that astronaut and computer would slip out of sync just when it mattered most.
 As the alarms went off and priority displays replaced normal ones, the actual switchover to new programmes behind the screens was happening "a step slower" than it would today.